User Credential Update Errors

 }

-Result: Only the last credential is applied, previous ones are ignored.
+Result: Only the last credential in the array is applied; previous ones are ignored.

 Solutions